yobad/AppDevIII2024/project/Milestone2.md

   - Ensure that it is coherent with the UML diagram.

 ### Video Submission
+#### Using MS Teams
+- Open your private team's channel
+- In the Posts tab, look for Meet  Meet now button (camera button) in the top-right corner.
+- Select Meet now
+- Give the meeting a title "Milestone 3 submission"
+- When your ready start the meeting
+- Select the More actions icon
+- Click "Record and transcribe"
+- Start recording
+- Share your screen
+- Once you are done, simply exit the meeting.
+- The video should appear in the comment section of the meeting.

+#### (Alternative) Using Steam
+Do not perform these steps if you have already validated that the video was added to your team's channel.

 - Add a copy of the video to the GitHub repo for documentation.

 - Upload to www.microsoftstream.com using your college credentials.